 NOTE Specific objectives and rules can be agreed for a specific project by the relevant parties.
 In particular, if the operation of the structure is considered to be sensitive to deformations (for example in telecommunication towers, where deformation could lead to permanent damage of equipment or loss of the signal), reduced limits to displacements can be defined.

-When using a force-based approach to determine the seismic action effects, displacements for the damage limitation requirement should be obtained in accordance with prEN 1998-1-1:2022, 6.4.2(2).
+When using a force-based approach to determine the seismic action effects, displacements for the damage limitation requirement should be obtained in accordance with EN 1998-1-1:—2, 6.4.2(2).

 Damage limitation criteria for chimneys